tabledoc¶

 with openfile(csvfile, mode="rt", encoding=encoding) as f:

-header, data = read(f, dialect)
+headers, data = read(f, dialect)

 else:

-header, data = read(csvfile, dialect)
+headers, data = read(csvfile, dialect)

 return TableDoc(